jackjliew/ai-openscale/connect-db.md

 Models deployed in Watson Machine Learning are automatically scored by {{site.data.keyword.aios_short}}.
 If you only have models deployed in Watson Machine Learning, you will not see this screen.
 {: note:}

 Select a deployment, in this case "Fraud Detector", and then use the provided `cURL` or `Python` code snippets to log model deployment request and response data.
+See [Payload logging for non-Watson Machine Learning service instances](connect-ml.html) for more detail.

 The fields and values in the code snippets need to be substituted with your real values, as the ones provided are only examples.
 {: important}